How should I budget for Spain, and how much money should I take initially?

 Five things you may not have considered are:

 A hotel or hostel while you look for a place to live.
-September is primetime to look for a place to live – you’ll be competing with lots of other teachers, Erasmus students and Spanish university students.
+September is prime time to look for a place to live – you’ll be competing with lots of other teachers, Erasmus students and Spanish university students.
 It’s a jungle out there!
 Consider staying in a hotel or hostel to comfortably look for a place to live.
 We suggest staying near the area where you’d like to live so that you can walk between showings and get a feel for the neighborhood.
 Just keep in mind that the cost for spending a week or so in a hostel can add up!
+While renting a touristic apartment sounds like the best way to save, be wary that many cities, including Madrid, Barcelona and Palma de Mallorca, have begun to restrict this sort of lodging.
+AirBnB is about to go bye, bye, bye in Spain.

 Extras for your apartment, like internet installation or pots and pans.
 You’re likely just out of school and used to student living conditions.
 Renting in Spain isn’t much different, but you may need a few extras to make it comfortable.
 Consider bed linens and towels, a toaster or even the internet installation router if your place isn’t already connected.
 Check with your landlord to see what he or she is willing to invest in for your comfort.